TMmichi/dualarm_manipulator/README.md

 ## 1-1.Preliminary

 ### V-rep
-v-rep source can be downloaded from [here](http://www.coppeliarobotics.com/ubuntuVersions.html) and should be installed within the `/opt` folder.
+V-rep source can be downloaded from [here](http://www.coppeliarobotics.com/ubuntuVersions.html) and should be installed within the `/opt` folder.
 Installed directory can be changed, but should be matched with the vrep_path argument within the launch file: `vrep_jaco_bringup/launch/bringup.launch: vrep_path`
 ```
 ```